Sam Bankman-Fried pleads not guilty to charges he defrauded FTX customers

 Sam Bankman-Fried, the founder of bankrupt cryptocurrency exchange FTX, on Tuesday pleaded not guilty to charges that he defrauded customers out of millions of dollars worth of digital assets.

-Wearing a backpack, Bankman-Fried marched through a sea of cameras as he entered the Manhattan courthouse on a rainy day to stand before Judge Lewis A. Kaplan.
-Bankman-Fried's attorney, Mark Cohen, announced his client's plea, saying: "He pleads not guilty to all counts."
+Wearing a backpack, Bankman-Fried made his way through a sea of cameras as he entered the Manhattan courthouse on a rainy day to stand before U.S. District Judge Lewis Kaplan.
+Bankman-Fried sat silent in the court room while attorney Mark Cohen announced his client's plea.

 The U.S. Attorney's Office for the Southern District of New York has charged Bankman-Fried with eight counts of fraud, money laundering and other financial crimes.
 Bankman-Fried, who stepped down as FTX's CEO in November, also violated political contribution laws by donating to candidates and committees in New York under another person's name, authorities said.